novuhq/novu/docs/docs/platform/layouts.md

 ## Using SDK

-Novu SDK supports all layout functionalities as follows:-
+Novu SDK supports all layout functionalities:

 ### Create a new layout

-A new layout can be created with name, description, content, variables and isDefault.
-Here content is html content with custom variables.
+A new layout can be created with name, description, content, variables and an <code>isDefault</code> flag.
+Here, content param is html content with custom variables.

 ```typescript
 const name: string = 'layout-name';